Dechrissen/pokemon-rulesets/rulesets/ruleset_1.md

 This ruleset was developed with Gen 3 in mind.
 Though, it is meant to be general, and can likely easily be adapted for other Gens.

+### Win conditions
+Complete all the Gyms and the important locations, and then beat the Champion.
+Post-game stuff doesn't apply.

 ### Banned item list
 - Lucky Egg
 - Exp.
 Share